AndrewSRea/My_Learning_Port/JavaScript/Client-side_Web_APIs/Manipulating_Documents/README.md

 ```
 sect.appendChild(linkPara);
 ```
 This moves the paragraph down to the bottom of the section.
-You might have thought it would make a second copy of it, but this is not the case--`linkPara` is a reference to the one and only copy of that paragraph.
+You might have thought it would make a second copy of it, but this is not the case -- `linkPara` is a reference to the one and only copy of that paragraph.
 If you wanted to make a copy and add that as well, you'd need to use [`Node.cloneNode()`](https://developer.mozilla.org/en-US/docs/Web/API/Node/cloneNode) instead.

 Removing a node is pretty simple as well, at least when you have a reference to the node to be removed and its parent.
 In our current case, we just use [`Node.removeChild()`](https://developer.mozilla.org/en-US/docs/Web/API/Node/removeChild), like this:
 ```